PX4/PX4-user_guide/en/middleware/xrce_dds.md

 <!-- Jublish the set we use?: https://github.com/PX4/px4_msgs/issues/22 -->

 Note that ROS 2/DDS needs to have the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
-The definition are stored in the ROS 2 interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) and they are automatically synchronized by CI on the `main` and release branches.
+The message definitions are stored in the ROS 2 interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs), and they are automatically synchronized by CI on the `main` and release branches.
+Note that all the messages from PX4 source code are present in the repository, but only those listed in `dds_topics.yaml` will be available as ROS 2 topics.
 Therefore,

 - If you're using a main or release version of PX4 you can get the message definitions by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your workspace.